KaiserWerk/CertMaker-Bot/README.md

 Usually, all output will be printed to Stdout.
 If you use the parameter `--as-service`, the log output has less meta information, but will be written to the `./certmaker-bot.log` log file.
+Also, the debug interval to check and refresh certificates is 15 seconds; the *"run-as-service"* default is 1 hour.

 Eample:
 ```bash